-Living with pets is such a common practice, that more and more families are adding these new members to their households, regardless of whether they are homeowners or renters.
+Living with pets is such a common practice, that more and more families are adding pets to their households, regardless of whether they are homeowners or renters.
 It is undoubtedly easy for homeowners to have as many, and pretty much any size, pets as they want.
-But how easy is it for a renter to find a pet-friendly home?

-A middle-class suburb of St. Louis, Florissant takes first place in our pet-friendly top.
-With a whopping 91% of the listed rental properties accepting pets, an average monthly rent of $21, and an average of $223 in additional one-time charges, Florissant is the best place for renters living with pets.
+Florissant, a middle-class suburb of St. Louis, MO, takes first place in our top of America’s most pet-friendly cities.
+With a whopping 91% of the listed rental properties accepting pets, an average monthly rent of $21, and an average of $223 in additional one-time charges, Florissant is the best place for renting with pets.

-Atlanta takes second place in our top of pet loving cities, with a 72% share of pet-friendly properties, an average monthly rent of only $18, and $236 in one-time charges.
+Atlanta takes second place in our top pet-friendly places.
+Pet-friendly properties in Atlanta make up about 72% of all apartments here, and the average monthly rent is only $18, with $236 in one-time charges.
 Also, out of the pet-friendly properties in Atlanta, 34% are both cat and dog friendly.

-Fourth place is occupied by Kansas City, with a share of 73% of rental properties being pet-friendly.
+Fourth place is occupied by Kansas City, MO, with a share of 73% of rental properties being pet-friendly.
 The average rent per month is $21, while one-time costs average out at $205.
-In KC, rental properties allow an average of 3 pets per unit, great news if your life philosophy is “the more the merrier”.
+In Kansas City, rental properties allow an average of 3 pets per unit, great news if your life philosophy is “the more the merrier”.

-72% of rental properties in Denver allow pets and the average monthly rent is $27, which puts the Mile-High City in fifth place on our list.
+Roughly 72% of rental properties in Denver allow pets and the average monthly rent is $27, which puts the Mile-High City in fifth place on our list of best places for renting with pets.
 The average cost for deposits and/or fees is an additional $225.
 What really scored points for Denver is the fact that the share of properties both cat and dog friendly is an impressive 70%.

-In Philadelphia, the share of pet-friendly properties is of 75%, with only 40% of those being specifically cat and dog friendly.
-Average rent per month is very low, at only $13, while additional one-time costs can be expected to be about $233 on average, making Philly the sixth best choice for renters with pets.
+In Philadelphia, the share of pet-friendly properties is 75%, with only 40% of those being specifically cat and dog friendly.
+Average pet rent per month is very low, at only $13, while additional one-time costs can be expected to be about $233 on average, making Philly the sixth best choice for renting with pets.

-Back to Missouri, the seventh city in our top is St. Louis, with an average rent of $25 and average one-time costs around $218.
-What really makes STL a great choice to live in for you and your furry friends is that 81% of rental properties allow pets and 60% are both cat and dog friendly.
+Back to Missouri, the seventh city in our top is St. Louis, with an average pet rent of $25 and average one-time costs around $218.
+What really makes St. Louis a great choice to live in for you and your furry friends is that 81% of rental properties allow pets and 60% are both cat and dog friendly.

-Number eight on our list is Madison, WI, where 81% of the rental properties listed are pet-friendly, and 85% of those are cat and dog friendly.
+Number eight on our list is Madison, WI, where 81% of the rental properties listed are pet-friendly, and 85% of those are dog and cat friendly.
 However, there is an average limit of one pet per unit.
-The average rent for the extra occupant is $23, while the one-time charge is $174.
+The average pet rent for the extra occupant is $23, while the one-time charge is $174.

 Cincinnati has a share of 75% pet-friendly properties, of which 64% are cat and dog friendly.
-Average rent per pet is $32, while the one-time cost comes to $144 for each of the 2 pets that are accepted on average per unit.
+Average pet rent is $32, while the one-time cost comes to $144 for each of the 2 pets that are accepted on average per unit.

-- The city ranking is based on RentCafé active listings.
+- The ranking for most pet-friendly cities is based on RentCafe active listings.
 Only cities with more than 100 listings were included.